As a marketer, it can seem like the deck is stacked against you as you strive for better results each quarter with limited time and resources.

 Outsourcing marketing functions to external resources can deliver significant benefits to your organization.
 We’ve compiled the top 5 reasons why your business might choose to outsource a portion or all of your marketing functions:

-1. Focus on Company Core Competencies
+1. Focus on Company Core Competencies and High Level Functions

 3. Reduce Fixed Costs

-4. Access to Unique Perspectives
+4. Access Technology Expertise and Unique Perspectives